HTML documents are text files and this is defined by HTML elements.

 HTML Document Example

-- The element content is: This is my first paragraph text.
+- The <p> element is an paragraph text

 - The purpose of the <strong> tag is to define an HTML element that should be displayed as bold.